witnet/witnet-solidity-bridge/README.md

   - _inputs_:
     - *_id*: the sequential identifier of a request that has been previously sent to the WitnetRequestBoard.
   - _output_:
-    - aboolean telling if the request has been already resolved or not.
+    - a boolean telling if the request has been already resolved or not.

 ## Usage